 Is E-85 Right For You?

-Sure there’s the benefit of cleaner emissions for the guilty conscious but with hybrids and EV’s there’s better and more efficient ways to go.
+Sure there’s the benefit of cleaner emissions for the guilty conscious but with hybrids and EV’s there are better and more efficient ways to go.

 Unless e-85 becomes cheaper than electricity somehow, this alternative fuel will probably stay on the fringes.